 - note citations, and cited references, repeated author names

 - Document and track everything you do in the steps above

 too many search results?

-- if you get too many search results, use narrower search terms
+- if you get too many search results, use narrower or more specific search terms

 - e.g. “christianity” instead of “religion” (or other faith traditions)